 Your shopping cart is empty.

-Teresa Young is a Metis artist who was born on the west coast of Canada and is currently living in Nova Scotia.
+Teresa Young is a Indigenous artist of mixed Cree and Norwegian ancestry who was born on the west coast of Canada and is currently living in Nova Scotia.
 A child prodigy, she was drawing complex faces before her seventh birthday.

 Part of a large family with five older brothers, her father was a fisherman on British Columbia's west coast.
 When Teresa was in her middle school years the whole family picked up and moved to the Northwest Territories.